 Charlotte, N.C.
-(February 1, 2011) - Bluegrass, folk and Americana music are not usually considered the medium of choice for theological seminary presidents to convey their messages about the deep things of God.
-But Michael Milton is not your ordinary, everyday seminary president, and his third studio CD, Through the Open Door, which releases today, is no ordinary folk album.
+(January 25, 2011) - Bluegrass, folk and Americana music are not usually considered the medium of choice for theological seminary presidents to convey their messages about the deep things of God.
+But Michael Milton is not your ordinary, everyday seminary president, and his third studio CD, Through the Open Door, which is set for a February 1, 2011 release, is no ordinary folk album.

 Milton, who earned his doctorate degree in theology from The University of Wales and holds multiple degrees from such respected institutions as the Defense Language Institute, Knox Theological Seminary and MidAmerica Nazarene University, currently serves as the newly elected Chancellor/CEO of Reformed Theological Seminary.
 An ordained Presbyterian pastor, he also serves as Professor of Pastoral Theology for the seminary.
 Milton has penned 11 books, writes for numerous scholarly periodicals, and as an officer in the U.S. Army Reserve serves as an instructor at the U.S. Army Chaplain Center and School in Fort Jackson, S.C.
 But anyone who has listened to his music can attest that "stuffy" is not a word that is found in his vocabulary.